michaeljolley/michaeljolley.github.io/_posts/2020/2020-01-08-using-automapper-with-dotnetcore-3.md

 ## Register AutoMapper

-Once installed, you can define the configuration using profiles.
-In the `Startup.ConfigureServices` method, use can use the `AddAutoMapper` extension method on the `IServiceCollection` object as shown below:
+Once installed, we can define the configuration using profiles.
+In the `Startup.ConfigureServices` method, we can use the `AddAutoMapper` extension method on the `IServiceCollection` object as shown below:

 {% highlight csharp %}